My Plantiful Cooking

 🌶️Personalizing your curry

-This might be surprising, but most restaurants make their curry using store-bought roux cubes!
-The difference in flavors is mainly due to the use of a cooking technique known as ‘kakushiaji,’ which involves adding a small quantity of an ingredient to enhance the flavor of a dish subtly.
+This might sound surprising, but most restaurants make their curry using store-bought roux cubes!
+The difference in flavors is mainly due to the use of a cooking technique known as 'kakushiaji,' which involves subtly adding a small quantity of an ingredient to enhance the flavor of a dish.

 For instance, the grated apple adds sweetness and a hint of fruitiness, while the soy sauce bumps up the umami profile of this curry.
-Listed below are more kakushiaji ingredients commonly added, so feel free to experiment!
+Below are more commonly added kakushiaji ingredients, so feel free to experiment!

 Sweetness